dlebansais/Easly-Language/Doc/Nodes/Feature/ConstantFeature.md

 public const string HelloMessage = "Hello, World!";
 ```

 The `const` keyword is used if the constant value is a number, a boolean or a string.
-Otherwise, it's a complex object and the syntax used is a `readonly` initialized object.
+Otherwise, it's a complex object and the syntax used is a `static readonly` initialized object.

 <!---
 Mode=Default